Denim-Thangjam/Denim-Thangjam/README.md

 - 👋 Hi, I’m Denim!
-- 📖 Final year BTech-ECE at SRM University.
+- 📖 Successfully completed my BTech-ECE from SRM University.
+- 💻 Am a Senior Software Engineer at Capgemini.
-- 👀 Super interested in IoT and Embedded Systems.
+- 👀 Super interested in IoT, Cloud and DevOps.
 - 🧰 Love tinkering with Arduino and Raspberry Pi.
 - 🌱 On the process of mastering Machine Learning and Deep Learning.
-- 💞️ Interested in working on projects related to : IoT and Embedded Systems.
+- 💞️ Interested in working on projects related to : Cloud and DevOps.
 - 📫 To reach out to me, just drop a mail at : denimthangjam@gmail.com

 <!---